Mireon/slide-panels/README.md

 #### HTML

-To add panels, you must add the "SlidePanels" instance to a page.
+To display panels, you must add the "SlidePanels" instance to a page.
 Add the instance to the end of the body tag.

 ```html
 <html>